hylandpad/lancer_landing_page/README.md

 A version 2 of this is planned with some improvements to the data structure for pilots to centralize all of the stuff between the two squads.

+Probably also improve the redacted sections and make them fancier style tooltips.

 Here are some preview images

 ![Assets_Intel](https://github.com/user-attachments/assets/1bfc6a31-9099-4a6b-8231-8b3abcea9f74)